chess-fan/thoughts/README.md

 ## 2017 Dec 10: no uptodate synccheckpoint - for 18 months - leaves your house open for manipulation attempts + does not help newcomers in terms of sync speed

-The current ChessCoin (v1.0.0.0-g32a928e) has as checkpoint only the genesis block #0 (from: 2016 June 5):
+The current ChessCoin (v1.0.0.0-g32a928e) has as checkpoint only the 18-months-old genesis block #0 (from: 2016 June 5):

 ![cp](https://user-images.githubusercontent.com/34405095/33800354-b02b1f50-dd3e-11e7-9aed-5d61f48e9b89.png)

-Why is it good to have a checkpoint now after 18 months?
+Why is it good to have a checkpoint?
-* at least until the new checkpoint time the blockchain can not be manipulated anymore
+* at least until the new checkpoint time, the blockchain can not be manipulated anymore
 * the syncing speed for new users will be better
-  * since their clients (with a newer checkpoint) will decline clients which are on a fork
+  * since their clients (which would have a newer checkpoint) will decline clients which are on a fork (and thus would have differing hashes)

-Until the [reported bug](https://github.com/COINFORCHESS/ChessCoin/issues/1) is fixed, my bot will add current block hashes in this project (see motivation and more there):
+Until the [reported bug](https://github.com/COINFORCHESS/ChessCoin/issues/1) is fixed, my bot will add current block hashes in this project (see motivation and more there) to "increase the trust" into ChessCoin's blockchain:
 * [blockhashes of ChessCoin](https://github.com/chess-fan/blockhashes-of-ChessCoin)